sonos/tract/README.md

 NNEF tries to bridge the gap between training frameworks and inference by proposing a format dedicated to production and prediction.

-Tract NNEF support is partial, and alpha level:
+Tract supports NNEF:

-* tract_nnef can load and execute networks NNEF networks
+* tract_nnef can load and execute NNEF networks
-* tract command line can translate networks from TensorFlow or ONNX to NNEF
 * tract supports most of the NNEF specification, the most notable exception being the ROI operators and deconvolution
-* tract needs to extend NNEF with other operators (or extend some operators semantics) in order to support the subset of ONNX and TensorFlow that tract supports.
+* tract introduces tract-OPL, a series of NNEF extensions to support other operators (or extend some operators semantics) in order to represent the full range of tract-core neural network support: any network understood by tract should be serializable to tract-OPL.
+This is a work in progress.
+* tract command line can translate networks from TensorFlow or ONNX to NNEF/OPL.

 ## Example of supported networks